 For an AAC application, a tablet device and a communication app each qualify as separate items on the list.
 A bundle containing both (an iPad and Proloquo, for example) is requesting two replacement support items, both of which are on the list.

-What the delegate is looking for: explicit confirmation that each item being requested is on the approved list.
+What the assessor is looking for: explicit confirmation that each item being requested is on the approved list.
 Naming the bundle without naming its components is a common cause of return.

 Criterion 2: Does it replace an existing NDIS support?